 The two largest sectors of the Cayman Islands economy are tourism and offshore financial services.
 The tourist demographic is largely comprised of visitors from the US.
-In 2011 79% of air arrivals to the country were citizens of the US.
+For 2012 79% of air arrivals to the country were citizens of the US.
 As such the US economy largely impacts that of the Cayman Islands.
-2011 air arrivals were up 7% from 2010 and cruise arrivals were down 12% when compared to 2010.
+2012 air arrivals were up 4% when compared to 2011 and cruise arrivals increased by 8% when compared to 2011.